The Gower Peninsula – celebrating 67 years since becoming the UK’s first Area of Outstanding Natural Beauty.

 Just a short drive from Swansea, the Gower Peninsula is more than just a pretty face.
-It was designated as the UK’s first Area of Outstanding Natural Beauty back in 1956, and we’re glad to say it hasn’t changed much since!
+It was designated as the UK’s first Area of Outstanding Natural Beauty back in 1956, and we’re glad to say it’s still the nation’s favourite – as ‘Which?’ readers voted it the best AONB in Wales in October 2020!

-Visit the Gower Peninsula for a rich and varied environment which is breath-taking (and we’re not just saying that!) – From wild moors and limestone cliffs to golden, sandy beaches.
-Gower is a geological goldmine with inspiring landscapes – just look at Dylan Thomas’ work.
+The Gower Peninsula is a rich and varied environment which is as ecologically diverse as it is beautiful (and we’re not just saying that!) – from open, wild moors and dramatic limestone cliffs to golden, sandy beaches.
+Gower is a geological goldmine with inspiring landscapes and a captivating coastline.

 The 19 mile-long Peninsula starts at Mumbles and extends westwards.
-It’s famous for its beautiful coastline and beaches (from vast Rhossili Bay to tiny, secluded Pwll Du), and is a favourite destination for walkers and surfers.
+It’s famous for its jaw-dropping coastline and beaches (from vast Rhossili Bay to cosy and secluded Pwll Du), and is a favourite destination for walkers and surfers.
 Inland you’ll find sheltered woodland and rolling grasslands; country pubs and fine food.

 It’s no surprise that walking in Gower is so popular, its home to some of the most beautiful sections of the Wales Coast Path (even though we are biased).
 Grab your boots and be prepared for a spectacular waterfront walk.
 It’s not all about sea and sand either – you’ll encounter lush woodlands and stunning countryside views along the way.
 We also have a free walking guide and map if you’re interested?
 Check out our downloads page for more.